Recording Studio Microphones: a Beginner’s Guide

 This condenser mic from Neumann is very expensive, but it’s difficult to beat for vocals.
 Image by Simon Kühn from Pixabay

-Condenser microphones are more delicate and their signals are a bit softer.
+Condenser microphones are often more delicate and their signals are a bit softer.
 They’re more focused on quality than volume, more accurately picking up every little nuance of the sound, but not usually handling louder volumes as cleanly.

 Diaphragm sizes